 Reservoirs – Renaisson

 Two reservoirs lie together here: Barrage de Rouchain and Barrage de la Tache (or du Chartrain), which supply the Roanne region with drinking water.
-The latter is the oldest (1888-1891) and has a reservoir of 3.6 million m3.
+The last one is the oldest (1888-1891) and has a reservoir of 3.6 million m3.
 At the edge of this arch dam (towards St. Rirand) stands a 66 m tall Douglas fir, one of the tallest trees in France.
 The barrage de Rouchain is a gravity dam from 1976 with a volume of 6.5 million m3.
 You can walk around and on the dams and visit the nearby Maison de l’Eau.
 Water sports are not allowed.

 More than 80 routes have been described in the neighbourhood of Marcigny.
 You can select by location and length via this website with walking routes.
 You can download the map as a pdf.
-We highlight a few special walking areas below.

 Forêt de Lespinasse – Vivans